US STOCKS-S&P 500, Dow slip on earnings worries, stimulus uncertainty

 "A focus on big technology companies may move this market to rally despite the problems the virus is creating."

-Semiconductor designer Advanced Micro Devices Inc AMD.O fell 3.4% as it agreed to buy Xilinx Inc XLNX.O in a $35 billion all-stock deal.
-Xilinx shares soared about 10%, while those of Intel fell 3.4%.
+Semiconductor designer Advanced Micro Devices Inc AMD.O fell 4.1% as it agreed to buy Xilinx Inc XLNX.O in a $35 billion all-stock deal.
+Xilinx shares soared about 8.2%, while those of AMD-rival Intel fell 2.3%.

-Merck & Co Inc MRK.N gained 0.2% as it raised its full-year earnings forecast.
-Drugmaker Eli Lilly and Co LLY.N fell about 5% after its quarterly profit took a hit from increased costs to develop a COVID-19 treatment.
+Merck & Co Inc MRK.N gained 0.3% as it raised its full-year earnings forecast.
+In contrast, drugmaker Eli Lilly and Co LLY.N fell about 5.5% after its quarterly profit took a hit from increased costs to develop a COVID-19 treatment.

-Declining issues outnumbered advancers for a 1.4-to-1 ratio on the NYSE and nearly matched them on the Nasdaq.
+Declining issues outnumbered advancers for a 1.6-to-1 ratio on the NYSE and a 0.8-to-1 ratio on the Nasdaq.

-The S&P index recorded 11 new 52-week highs and one new lows, while the Nasdaq recorded 18 new highs and 35 new lows.
+The S&P index recorded 11 new 52-week highs and one new low, while the Nasdaq recorded 23 new highs and 48 new lows.

 (Reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva)